silvxlabs/DripTorch/README.md

 firing_area = burn_unit.buffer_control_line(2)
 ```

-You can also simulate the blackline operation which only buffers the side of the unit that is downwind.
+You can also simulate the blackline operation which only buffers the downwind side of the unit.

 ```python
 # Create an additional 10 meter buffer in the firing_area object on the downwind side of the unit